-As a member of the AmTrust Group, the AIL Group benefits from financial, operational and management support.
-The AmTrust Group is a multinational property and casualty insurer specialising in small to medium sized businesses.
-With extensive underwriting experience and a prestigious "A-" (Excellent) Financial Size "XV" rating from A.M.
-Best.
+As a member of the AmTrust Group, the Company benefits from financial, operational and management support.
+The AmTrust Group is a multinational property and casualty insurance group specialising in small to medium sized businesses.
+With extensive underwriting experience and a prestigious 'A-' (Excellent) Financial Size 'XV' rating from A.M.
+Best for most of its insurance companies.
 Commitment to excellence is a common thread connecting each of the AmTrust Group companies.
-The AmTrust Group's business model focuses on achieving targeted returns and profit growth with the careful management of risk.
-The AmTrust Group pursues these goals through geographic and product diversification, as well as an in-depth understanding of its insured exposure.
-The product mix includes, primarily: workers' compensation; extended warranty; and other commercial property/casualty insurance products, including title insurance.
+The AmTrust Group is business model focuses on achieving targeted returns and profitable growth with the careful management of risk.
+The AmTrust Group pursues these goals through geographic and product diversification, as well as, an in-depth understanding of its insured exposure.
+The product mix primarily includes workers' compensation and property/casualty insurance products, including title insurance.
 Workers' compensation and property/casualty insurance policyholders in the United States are generally small and middle market businesses.
 Extended warranty customers are manufacturers, distributors and retailers of commercial and consumer products.
 The AmTrust Group has also built a strong and growing distribution of extended warranty and specialty risk products, including liability and other property/casualty products, in Europe.